Glossary of Music Tuning Definitions

 Sonome

-Sonomes are any musical instruments in the family of isometric hexagonal array claviers which use a default key mapping of Euler’s Tonnetz layout of vertical fifths and diagonal thirds; and have key dimensions such that a full 5 octave key range from C1 to C6 spans 6.5 inches, the same physical size of the octave span on a piano clavier.
+Sonomes are any musical instruments in the family of isomorphic hexagonal array claviers which use a default key mapping of Euler’s Tonnetz layout of vertical fifths and diagonal thirds; and have key dimensions such that a full 5 octave key range from C1 to C6 spans 6.5 inches, the same physical size of the octave span on a piano clavier.
 Sonomes are manufactured by various companies and were invented by British luthier Peter Davies in 1991.

 Superparticular Ratio